4 Missouri River states unite to try to limit flooding

 States that work together tend to carry more sway with the federal government because don’t make conflicting requests, said Tim Hall, the hydrology resources coordinator for the Iowa Department of Natural Resources.

-Hall said the partnership is similar to a group of upper Mississippi River states that joined forces in 1981 to mitigate flooding.
+Hall said the partnership is similar to a group of uppe Mississippi River states that joined forces in 1981 to mitigate flooding.

 “It’s a lot easier than one state trying to negotiate with the Corps,” Hall said.
 “It can be done, but it’s more challenging.”